University Libraries Undergraduate Research Award 2016

-- Be enrolled as a full-time undergraduate during Spring 2013 at UNCG in any discipline.
+- Be enrolled as full-time undergraduates during Spring 2016 at UNCG in any discipline.

 - Agree to contribute a copy of their paper or project to the UNCG Institutional Repository.

 - Agree, if possible, to attend a convocation on April 27, 2016 at 7pm.

 Students may be nominated by a UNCG teaching faculty member or submit his/her own project along with a letter from the supporting faculty member.
 Please print the form out to submit.
 Student applicants must submit the following:

 - A cover sheet with your contact information, the title and description of the project, the course and semester in which the project was completed, and the sponsoring faculty member’s information: